WeiqiuZhang/weiqiuzhang.github.io/_pages/about.md

 ## About me

 Hi!
-I am Weiqiu ZHANG!
+I am Weiqiu ZHANG, an enthusiast of Educational Research, in particular EduTech (Educational Technology) and Game-Based Learning.

 I got my MA degree from [The Education University of Hong Kong](https://www.eduhk.hk/en/), my BA degree from [Northwest Normal University](https://en.wikipedia.org/wiki/Northwest_Normal_University) where I got the *Teacher's Qualification of Senior Secondary School* for China Mainland.

-I also served as a K-12 Chinese teacher; the time in Hualin Township Central School with left-behind students and ethnic minority students became an unforgettable memory of mine.
+I was also a former K-12 teacher for Chinese Subject; the time in *Hualin Township Central School* with left-behind students and ethnic minority students became an unforgettable memory of mine.

 ## Projects

-### 2D Unity game for *The Peach Blossom Spring(桃花源记)*
+### 2D interactive multi-ending game for *The Peach Blossom Spring(桃花源记)* (Made by Unity/C#)

-This is a breif view of my first 2D interactive multi-ending game, *The Peach Blossom Spring(桃花源记)*.
 By hovering and clicking the mouse, players can gradually unlock story, immersively understanding the background and plot of the game.
+Below is a gif for a quick preview:

 <div style="display: flex; justify-content: center; align-items: center;">
     <img src="../files/TaoHuaYuanJi.gif" alt="Sample_GIF" style="width: 100%; height: auto;">
 </div>